 Turning time around the other way will the person you are now fully exist a decade or two hence?
 Or would there be a steady fading out of that consciousness not just in the bodily cells but in all we rightly or wrongly consider lies mysteriously beyond them, in what we think of as the soul?

 Throughout life through steady change we continually give birth to a new version of ourselves, becoming our own descendants.
+We inherit from our own past just as from our parents but in this case we are the old and they are the young.
 It’s a relay run by a sequence of selves with memory as the baton that is exchanged.
 Or a decades long daily performance of a play where the cast has been changed many times and the script is passed down only from memory.

-Aging and death are deeply feared but consider how each would be unbearable one without the other; relentless deterioration without end or indeed an ending when we’re just getting started and have so much to lose.
+Aging and death are deeply feared but consider how each would be unbearable one without the other; relentless deterioration without end or an ending when we have so much to lose.

 Physically we will likely want to stay the same or even regress some but psychologically we wouldn’t go back in time for even a minute.
 We hold our memories tighter than our bodies, indeed we identify completely with these thoughts of the past, recordings that are less fixed and trustworthy than we believe.
-Memory is in actuality nothing more than a present moment reenactment.
+Memory is in actuality nothing more than a present moment reenactment – how could it be anything else?

 We’d like to keep our memories while changing past events but unfortunately there’s no dress rehearsal for life, no chance to do it all again this time for real, avoiding previous mistakes this time – or perhaps being unable to avoid them even then.